wmiller4/poetry-plugin-multiverse/README.md

     root = true
     ```

-3. Check whether projects in the workspace are locked to the same packaeg versions:
+3. Check whether projects in the workspace are locked to the same package versions:
     ```
     poetry workspace check
     ```